shopware5/devdocs/source/developers-guide/backend-components/batch-processes/index.md

 indexed: true
 ---

-In the last tutorial [Shopware Backend Components - Listing Extensions](/developers-guide/backend-components/listing-extensions/) we've covered the listing extensions.
+In the last tutorial [Backend Components - Listing Extensions](/developers-guide/backend-components/listing-extensions/) we covered the listing extensions.

 This tutorial will teach you how to implement batch processing for large data sets.

 The following plugin will be the basis for this tutorial.
-You can download it here: [Download Plugin](/exampleplugins/SwagProductAssociations.zip)
+You can download it here: [SwagProductAssociations.zip](/exampleplugins/SwagProductAssociations.zip)

 <div style="text-align:center;">